 Qingwan Cactus Park Introduction

-At the Qingwan Cactus Park, visitors can not only admire a variety of unique plants but also see precious historical relics, including military facilities from the Japanese colonial period such as barracks, observation platforms, artillery bunkers, ammunition depots, and drainage ditches, all of which are well preserved.
-Among them is the Dasha Fortress, a artillery platform built in 1902, which is the earliest Japanese artillery site in Penghu.
-Next to the park is the Penghu International Diving Center, which features a unique bay topography.
-Due to the relatively calm waters, it is particularly suitable for beginners to experience diving.
-Just a three-minute drive away is the pristine Sha Li Beach, which stretches over one kilometer and is made up of coral and shell remains.
-The waters are tranquil and blue, with scenic wind-blown sand dunes, making it one of the best natural swimming beaches in Penghu.
-It was once a very popular attraction, but as businesses have gradually closed, the number of visitors has decreased, resulting in a quieter beach.
-If you stroll down the streets of Sha Li, you might also see fish being sun-dried, as Sha Li is a typical fishing village with many seafood processing factories.
-Therefore, it's a good idea to try the locally famous stinky dried fish when you visit!
+At Qingwan Cactus Park, you can not only admire a variety of unique plants but also view precious relics, including facilities from the Japanese colonial period such as military camps, observation towers, fortified artillery bunkers, ammunition depots, and drainage ditches, all of which have been well preserved.
+Among them, the Daxian Fortress in 1902 is the earliest Japanese artillery fort in Penghu.
+Adjacent to the park is the Penghu International Diving Center, which benefits from its unique bay topography; the calmer waters make it particularly suitable for beginners.
+Just a three-minute drive away is the pristine Shiyu Beach.
+Stretching over 1 kilometer, Shiyu Beach is composed of coral and shell debris, featuring tranquil waters and a deep blue sea, along with sand dune landscapes that are ideal for viewing.
+It is one of the natural bathing areas in Penghu with excellent conditions and was once a very popular tourist spot.
+However, as businesses gradually exited, the number of visitors has decreased, making the beach relatively quiet.
+If you stroll through the streets of Shiyu, you might also see fish drying, as Shiyu is a typical fishing village with many fish processing factories.
+So, while you’re there, be sure to try the locally famous stinky dried fish!